RonaldIaxaduv/GodYarnIt/README.md

 - functions with a static number of arguments `{Foo2($arg1, 2)}`
 - functions with a variable number of arguments: `{Foo3()}`, `{Foo3($arg1, $arg2)}`
 - functions without a return value: `{Foo4()}` (these will turn into empty strings)
+- asynchronous functions (look the same as other functions in the script)

 And the following kinds of custom commands are supported:
 - commands without arguments: `<<Foo4()>>`
 - commands with a static/variable number of arguments: `<<Foo5(1, $arg3)>>`
+- asynchronous commands (look the same as other commands in the script)

 Custom commands should not have any return value.

-In the code, they would look like this:
+In the code, the functions and commands would look like this:
 ```GDScript
 extends "res://addons/godyarnit/core/libraries/library.gd"